RimvydopOfficial/RedBox-PC-Emulator/README.md

 RedBox can load virtual disk images through the Android file picker.

-Current development includes support for formats such as:

 - VHD
-- IMG
 - QCOW2
-- Other QEMU-compatible disk images

 Disk images are accessed through Android's Storage Access Framework.